Business Finance

 Unfortunately, depreciation isn’t a single-solution sort of problem.
 There are many ways to use depreciation to reduce your business taxes, so it’s important for you to have a solid understanding of the options and how they can help your business.

-When you start the process of deducting depreciation for your taxes, you need to understand your options—but knowing if you should use a straight-line or a double-declining balance depreciation method isn’t exactly intuitive.
+When you start the process of deducting depreciation for your taxes, you need to understand your options.
+There are four depreciation methods: straight-line, double declining balance, MACRS, and Section 179.

 Straight-Line Depreciation